128technology/docs/docs/config_in-memory_metrics.md

 - intermediate
 - long

-Specifying an in-memory value is useful to make an otherwise persisted metric in-memory only.
+The current implementation of the `in-memory` retention value is limited.

 #### Example Profile: Native Output